 Dan eventually attained his dream flying professionally and is currently a Captain for Delta Air Lines based in Salt Lake City.
 After the devastating attacks on our country on September 11, 2001, many airline workers eventually lost their jobs or became 'furloughed'.
 Dan was no exception and was eventually furloughed from Delta in 2002.
 He decided to move to Nashville and utilize one of the only other skills he had prior experience with to try and put food on the table for his family.
 He played and sang for tips in various bars on Broadway and in Nashville's famous Printers Alley and quickly got noticed by country singer Mark Wills, who hired him on the spot touring as his 'utility player', playing fiddle, acoustic guitar and mandolin as well as singing background vocals.
 This led to numerous amazing opportunities, including playing numerous times on the Grand Ole Opry, the Ryman, live radio, playing on one of Wills' albums, and even being asked to travel to the Middle East with Wills, country singer Craig Morgan, actress Traylor Howard, and comedian Al Franken for a USO tour, performing for our U.S. troops in Kuwait, Afghanistan and Iraq.
 Dan also was fortunate to meet and perform with various other artists including country singer Julie Roberts, Daryl Worley, and Eric Church to name a few.
 Many of these friendships and music relationships continue to this day.

-Today, with nearly 20 years seniority at Delta, Dan Bates is finally able to make time for something that brings joy and a form of escape to himself as well as others.
+Today, with over 20 years seniority at Delta, Dan Bates is finally able to make time for something that brings joy and a form of escape to himself as well as others.
 Music.
 Although the passion and love is there for multiple genres and artists, including favorite Frank Sinatra and even hip hop, country music perhaps speaks to his soul more than any other.
 He performs both solo and with fellow artists for various private and public events and venues, playing acoustic versions of popular songs from mostly country, folk, bluegrass and even '80's pop genres.
 He has several albums under his belt, including a multi-instrumental Christmas album performed and recorded completely by himself and available on iTunes and Amazon.